-Bayobab has been disaggregated from head office companies in 2023 with comparative numbers restated accordingly.
-Included in 2022 R3.8 billion gain on the MTN Nigeria secondary offer and R1.4 billion gain on the MTN Chana share localisation.
+2 Bayobab has been disaggregated from head office in 2023 with comparative numbers restated accordingly.

+3 Included in 2022 R3.8 billion gain on the MTN Nigeria secondary offer and R1.4 billion gain on the MTN Ghana share localisation.